Windows Convenience API

 This function clicks the mouse on the specified objectOrName widget.

 If only the objectOrName is specified, then the object is clicked in the middle by the MouseButton.LeftButton.
-All the other usages require the mouseButton to be specified, optionally preceded by by object-relative coordinates, x and y which say where the click takes place, and optionally followed by a modifierState (which defaults to Modifier.None if not specified).
+All the other usages require the mouseButton to be specified, optionally preceded by by object-relative coordinates, x and y which say where the click takes place, and optionally followed by a modifierState (which defaults to Modifier.NoModifier if not specified).

 See Windows Convenience Function Parameters for which values are valid for the mouseButton argument and for the modifierState argument.